-The Irvine Code of Conduct and the associated expectations will be:
+The Irvine Code of Conduct and the associated expectations are:

-- Articulated to students by their teacher as a key part of the first week start up procedures. - Clearly stated in the student planner, which is distributed to each student at the commencement of the school year. - Referred to on a continual basis with regard to student conduct. - Articulated to parents by posting the Irvine's Code of Conduct on our school website. - Included in TTOC binder for each staff member. - Communicated to parents throughout the year via school newsletters
+- articulated to students by their teacher as a key part of the first week start up procedures. - clearly stated in the student planner, which is distributed to each student at the commencement of the school year. - referred to on a continual basis with regard to student conduct. - articulated to parents by posting the Irvine's Code of Conduct on our school website. - included in TTOC binder for each staff member. - communicated to parents throughout the year via school newsletters